Turkmenistan travel guide

 Passport validity requirements

-To enter Turkmenistan, your passport must have an ‘expiry date’ more than 6 months after the end-date on your visa.
+To enter Turkmenistan, your passport must have an ‘expiry date’ at least 6 months after the date you plan to leave Turkmenistan.

 Check with your travel provider that your passport and other travel documents meet requirements.
 Renew your passport if you need to.